 Let's break it down for you so you can find the perfect pair.

 Sometimes confused with invisible length because they are both short cut, ankle socks generally come up to just below the outside ankle bone.
-A very popular choice for athletes who desire breathability as well as protection, this length type can also be worn with short boots, fashion sneakers, you name it.
+A prevalent choice for athletes who desire breathability and protection, this length type can also be worn with short boots and fashion sneakers; you name it.

-At Crazy Compression, we have a line of compression socks for runners that have an ankle-length cut.
-Our shortest socks, this style features a heel tab to help with pull-down and chafing as well as compression panels to support the foot during high impact.
+At Crazy Compression, we have a line of compression socks for runners with an ankle-length cut.
+Our shortest socks, this style features a heel tab to help with pull-down and chafing and compression panels to support the foot during high impact.

-A wonderful athletic length sock, Crazy Compression offers a line of crew cut socks for cyclers, but they also work wonders for any sport.
+An excellent athletic length sock, we offer a line of crew-cut socks for working out, but they also work wonders for any sport.

-Hitting mid-calf or just below the top of the calf, this length is designed to keep feet and the ankle warm as well as stay put no matter how much the wear is moving.
-Sometimes called trousers or dress socks, many people wear this sock with pants because even when the pant leg rides up, the skin is still covered.
+Hitting mid-calf or just below the top of the calf, this length is designed to keep feet and the ankle warm and stay put no matter how much the wear is moving.
+Sometimes called trousers or dress socks, many people wear these socks with pants because even when the pant leg rides up, the skin is still covered.